henry-stroud/wdi-project-4/README.md

     class Meta:
         model = Transaction

 ```

 Once I had built out the back-end and tested all the routes in Insomnia, I moved on to displaying the data in the front-end via React, making axios requests to my back-end.
-I routed all the external API calls through my back-end, and also created a price index in my back-end that added a price to each YouTube video, that would then update everytime new data is gathered from YouTube's API.
+I routed all the external API calls through my back-end, and also created a price formula that added a price to each YouTube video depending on when it was published and it's view count, that would then update everytime new data is gathered from YouTube's API.
 The code snippet for the price formula is below:

 ```